-The agreements which establish easements must be in writing and, in order to be effective vis-à-vis third parties (e.g. the purchaser of the affected properties), must be executed by means of a notarial deed and filed (trascritti) with the Real Estate Registers.
-It is also possible to affect a property by establishing personal rights over the property in favor of a person/entity, rather than in favor of another real estate asset.
-Such rights would be not considered as in rem rights, but as personal rights (diritti personali), not enforceable vis-à-vis third parties and having no automatic ius sequelae in the case of a transfer of the affected property.
+The agreements which establish easements must be in writing and, in order to be effective vis à vis third parties (e.g. the buyer of the affected properties), must be executed by means of a notarial deed and filed (trascritti) with the land registry.

+It is also possible to affect a property by establishing personal rights over the property in favour of a person/entity, rather than in favour of another real estate asset.
+Such rights would be not considered as in rem rights, but as personal rights (diritti personali), not enforceable vis à vis third parties and having no automatic ius sequelae in the case of a transfer of the affected property.

-For an investor it is advisable to determine whether any easements adversely affect the target property, or whether the latter property is granted easements in its favor or also.
-Consideration must also be given to whether the implementation of a planned investment such as the development of land or the enhancement of a shopping mall requires the establishment of easements in favor of the purchased property.
+For an investor it is advisable to determine whether any easements adversely affect the target property, or whether the latter property is granted easements in its favour or also.
+Consideration must also be given to whether the implementation of a planned investment such as the development of land or the enhancement of a shopping mall requires the establishment of easements in favour of the purchased property.